Affiliate links on Android Authority may earn us a commission. Learn more.

 - Dual USB-C port (side)

 - 144Hz refresh rate

 - Stereo front-facing speakers

-Even though the design of the ROG Phone series hasn’t changed drastically over the last two years, its in-your-face styling has become more subtle with time.
-The first generation had some bright orange accents with visible air vents, which became a single vent in the second generation.
-WIth the ROG Phone 3, Asus opted for a transparent cooling chamber with fewer sharp lines.
+Even though the ROG Phone series design hasn’t changed drastically since 2018, its in-your-face styling has become more subtle with time.
+The first generation had bright orange accents with visible air vents, which became a single vent in the second generation.
+With the ROG Phone 3, ASUS opted for a transparent cooling chamber with fewer sharp lines.

 The RGB-illuminated ROG logo is still present on the back of the phone.
 That’s a staple for the series, and I’m a sucker for RGB accents on any device.